toddself/whatever.todds.cooking/data/short-ribs-polenta.md

 EXT.
 NIGHTTIME, OUTSIDE A SMALL APARTMENT BUILDING IN WILLIAMSBURG

-Juile is knocking on the door and being let in
+JULIE is knocking on the door and being let in

 DISSOLVE TO: